 \subsection{Related works of other authors}

+Let $K$ be a discretely valued field with residue field $k$ of characteristic $p$ and let $C/K$ be a hyperelliptic curve of genus $g$.

-Let us keep the notations of \S \ref{MainResultsIntroductionSubsection}.
-In genus 1, thanks to Tate's algorithm, we have a full understanding of the minimal regular model of an elliptic curve $C$ (see for example \cite[IV.8.2]{Sil2}) .
-Furthermore, $\underline\omega$ is always a basis of integral differentials (\cite[Theorem 9.4.35]{Liu}).
+In genus $1$, when $k$ is perfect, thanks to Tate's algorithm, one can describe the minimal regular model and the space of integral differentials of an elliptic curve $C$ (see for example \cite[IV.8.2]{Sil2}, \cite[Theorem 9.4.35]{Liu}).

-If $C$ has genus $2$, then Namikawa and Ueno \cite{NU} and Liu \cite{Liu94bis} give a full classification of the possible minimal regular models of $C$.
-In \cite[1.3]{Liu94}, Liu shows that there exists a Moebius transformation so that $\underline \omega$ is basis of integral differentials of the transformed curve.
-However, note this is a theoretical result, that is to find such a change of variable we need to know a basis of integral differentials of $C$.
+If $K=\C(t)$ and $C$ has genus $2$, then Namikawa and Ueno \cite{NU} and Liu \cite{Liu94bis} give a full classification of the possible configurations of the special fibre of the minimal regular model of $C$.

-The results presented so far work also in residue characteristic equal to $2$.
-If $p$ is odd, then Liu and Lorenzini show in \cite{LL} that regular models of $C$ can be seen as double cover of well-chosen regular models of $\P^1_K$.
+If $p\neq 2$, then Liu and Lorenzini show in \cite{LL} that regular models of $C$ can be seen as double cover of well-chosen regular models of $\P^1_K$.
 Since the latter can be found by using the MacLane valuations (\cite{Mac}) approach in \cite{OW}, this argument gives a way to describe any regular model of a hyperelliptic curve.
-However, this construction is only qualitative (it does not give explicit equations) and it has not been generalised to the $p=2$ case.
+At the moment there is no known closed form description of a regular model based on this approach and it has not been generalised to the $p=2$ case.